buda-base/digitization-guidelines/docs/digitization/digitization-en.md

 </table>

-We can briefly note here that "ppi"ópixels per inchótechnically refers to display images while ìdpiîódots per inchótechnically refers to physical dots printed by a printer.
+We can briefly note here that "ppi"‚Äîpixels per inch‚Äîtechnically refers to display images while ‚Äúdpi‚Äù‚Äîdots per inch‚Äîtechnically refers to physical dots printed by a printer.
 However, these terms have come to be used pretty much interchangeably.
-Whether you see ìppiî or ìdpiî they mean the same thing.
+Whether you see ‚Äúppi‚Äù or ‚Äúdpi‚Äù they mean the same thing.
 Here is what our scan looks like at these resolutions (magnified to show the difference in quality): Note the pixelation on the left, and the detail on the right:

 <table>
   <tr>